 - The About and News pages offer more information about T-WORKS and the latest happenings in Kansas transportation.

 - The Projects Page allows you to view all T-WORKS projects in your county or statewide.
 It also allows you to create customizable project lists and maps based on your interests.

 - A Frequently Asked Questions page where popular inquires are addressed

 - It’s important to note that much more information will be added to this site as T-WORKS projects get underway so please keep coming back.

 Finally, the goal of this site is not just to keep Kansans informed but also to gain feedback from you about how we’re delivering T-WORKS.
-Throughout the site there are places for you to ask questions, participate in discussions or submit comments.
+Throughout the site there are places for you to ask questions or submit comments.
 Please do so.
 The launch of T-WORKS provides us a great opportunity to create jobs, make our highways safer and improve transportation services across the state.
 But with this opportunity comes an enormous responsibility to get it right, and we need your help to make sure Kansas transportation works for all of us.

 A short tutorial of the T-Works website

 January 23rd, 2012